Last revised: August 11, 2017

 For the translators to thus turn it into the wrath “of God” is to again throw the responsibility back onto God instead of us!
 Using God as a justification for our wrathful violence is so prevalent among us that skilled translators will even insert words that aren’t there.

-For a more complete look at the “wrath of God” in Romans — as a transformation by Paul into the idea of God handing us over to our own human wrath — see Part II of “My Core Convictions.”
+For a more complete look at the “wrath of God” in Romans — as a transformation by Paul into the idea of God handing us over to our own human wrath — see “Nuechterlein on the ‘Wrath of God’ in Romans.”
 (The original insight comes from Hamerton-Kelly.)
 This has become one of the most important insights for me since it shows a New Testament writer seeing the often wrathful God of the Hebrew scriptures in light of the merciful God in Jesus Christ.
 St. Paul, in my opinion, is working a very important ‘subversion from within’ of the “wrath of God.”

 1. Gil Bailie, “Paul’s Letter to the Romans” audio tape series, tape #6.

 3. Brian McLaren, A New Kind of Christianity: Ten Questions That Are Transforming the Faith, pp. 143-157.
-McLaren (whose next book will have a significant Girardian component) suggests a theme for making a unified reading of Romans that I think works well — namely, Jews and Gentiles being able to live together in Christ, who is “the firstborn within a large family” (Rom.
+McLaren suggests a theme for making a unified reading of Romans that I think works well — namely, Jews and Gentiles being able to live together in Christ, who is “the firstborn within a large family” (Rom.
 8:29).
 See the citation on this book in Proper 4A for a more complete description of the theme and McLaren’s Seven Move outline for Romans.
 This passage comes within his Sixth Move: Engage all in a common life and mission (Rom.
 12:1-13:14), of which he writes:

 We should use our gifts for the common good, loving others without hypocrisy, living the way Jesus lived and taught: sharing, giving, practicing hospitality, breaking down class barriers, forgiving, reconciling, overcoming evil with good.